Updated March 10, 2021

-- The Fitness Centre is open to all current students, faculty, and staff.
+- The Fitness Centre is open to all current students, faculty, and staff, and members of the public who have memberships.

 - Capacity will be limited to ensure physical distancing can be maintained.